MateuszGowin/LocationAppAndroid/README.md

 # LocationApp

 A mobile application for finding interesting places in nearby area.
 It that lets user search for places within a selected radius, filter places and add new ones.
 It also includes a comment and rating system.
-The application has a registration and login system.
+The application has a registration, login system and password reset feature.

 ## Libraries and tools used in this project